Halloween may have seemed like it arrived early at Bridgestone Arena on Monday night.

 “It’s been the most amazing journey and I never imaged that it could happen,” John said.
 “When I started out, I just wanted to a songwriter, but nobody recorded out songs, so I recorded them and that’s what happened.
 I started playing shows to promote the records and all hell broke loose.”

 While the tour featured the same name as his seventh studio album, John’s displayed his array of hits throughout the years.
-Leading off the night was the fan-favorite “Bennie and The Jets,” which yes, was featured on that same record.
+Leading off the night in appropriate style, was “Bennie and The Jets,” which yes, a smash hit from that record.

 “It’s the longest relationship of my whole life,” he said.
 “The way we right songs is a little unusual.
 He gives me a lyric and I go away into another room… as I’m reading the lyric, a little movie appears in my mind.”